tohfos/MNIST-Classifier-NN---pure-maths/README.md

    - Adjust weights using gradient descent.

 3. Evaluate the model:
    - Test the trained network on unseen data to measure accuracy and generalization.
+(85% Accuracy).

 ## Final notes
 This project was inspired by the tutorial done by Samson Zhang please check it out https://www.youtube.com/watch?v=w8yWXqWQYmU!